 - We’ll login and show you how to navigate the app

-- Show you the new homepage and how to access the watchlist
+- Show you the new homepage and how to access the Watchlists

-- And – share tips on how to customize the watchlist
+- And – share tips on how to customize the Watchlists

 Before you can log into IBKR Mobile, you’ll need to download the app from the Apple App store.